-Admission to the Seminary is by approval of its Admissions Committee upon receipt of application, application fee, and transcripts.
-The Admissions Office will send applicants written notice of acceptance to or rejection from the Seminary.
+Admission to the Seminary is by approval of its Admissions Committee upon receipt of a completed application form, application fee, transcripts, and any other program-specific documents.
+Applicants may complete their application online via the Winebrenner website.
+The Admissions Office will send applicants written notification of acceptance to or rejection from the Seminary.